| DD(8) | Maintenance Commands and Procedures | DD(8) |

 output file is shortened by the copy.)

-=nSpecifies the input block size in n bytes (default is 512).
+ibs=nSpecifies the input block size in n bytes (default is 512).

-=nSpecifies the output block size in n bytes (default is 512).
+obs=nSpecifies the output block size in n bytes (default is 512).

-=nSets both input and output block sizes to
+bs=nSets both input and output block sizes to

-n bytes, superseding ibs
+n bytes, superseding ibs=

-=.
+and obs=.
 If no conversion other than

-is specified, each input block is copied
+notrunc is specified, each input block is copied

 to the output as a single block without aggregating short blocks.

-=nSpecifies the conversion block size for
+cbs=nSpecifies the conversion block size for

-and unblock
+block and unblock in

-bytes by n (default is 0
+bytes by n (default is 0).

-= is omitted or given a value of
+If cbs= is omitted or given a value of

-, using block
+0, using block or

-produces unspecified results.
+unblock produces unspecified results.

-This option is used only if ASCII
+This option is used only if ASCII or

-conversion is specified.
+EBCDIC conversion is specified.
 For the

-and asciib
+ascii and asciib

 operands, the input is handled as described for the

-operand except that characters are
+unblock operand except that characters are

-converted to ASCII
+converted to ASCII before the trailing

-characters are deleted.
+SPACE characters are deleted.
 For the

-, and ibmb
+ibm, and ibmb operands,

 the input is handled as described for the block